cloudflare/cloudflare-docs/content/load-balancing/understand-basics/health-details.md

 ### Traffic distribution

-When a pool reaches **Critical** health, your load balancer will begin diverting traffic according to its [Pool-level steering policy](/load-balancing/understand-basics/traffic-steering/pool-level-steering/):
+When a pool reaches **Critical** health, your load balancer will begin diverting traffic according to its [Traffic steering policy](/load-balancing/understand-basics/traffic-steering/steering-policies/):

 - **Off**: